 “The food manufacturers are developing these multi-purpose fat blends in response because they want to have the shelf-life of shortening with the taste of butter or the health benefits of omega oils.”
 They are marketed as “clean-label baking fats” and often have non-GMO, allergen-free and plant sterol-fortified claims on pack.

-The challenges in this group are fat migration in shelf-stable blends and the volatility of these ingredient-cost to process, and the difference in perceived taste by conventional vs alternative fat To overcome, majority manufacturers are investing into microencapsulation technologies, flavour masking agents, and fat stabilizing emulsifiers for better functionality and shelf life.
+The challenges in this group are fat migration in shelf-stable blends and the volatility of these ingredient-cost to process, and the difference in perceived taste by conventional vs alternative fat.
+To overcome, the majority of manufacturers are investing in microencapsulation technologies, flavour masking agents, and fat stabilizing emulsifiers for better functionality and shelf life.

-The home baking ingredients market growing strongly due to rising home-based cooking trend, improved health awareness and necessity for natural and organic baking ingredients.
+The home baking ingredients market is growing strongly due to the rising home-based cooking trend, improved health awareness, and the necessity for natural and organic baking ingredients.
 The little chocolate and very traditional-looking macaroons have also accompanied the dessert, always with a clean-label, gluten-free, low-sugar and plant-based stamp for pies, breads, cookies and pastries.

 Market Share Analysis by Key Players